Sadiya-Patel06/Resume-Screening-Agent/README.md

 # 📄 Resume Screening Agent

-An intermediate-level AI Resume Screening Agent that parses multiple resumes, compares them against a Job Description (JD), calculates relevance scores using NLP, ranks candidates, explains the ranking, and exports the results as CSV/JSON.
+An AI-powered Resume Screening Agent that evaluates and ranks multiple resumes against a given Job Description (JD), generating an ordered and scored shortlist with clear, transparent reasoning.

+The application helps recruiters streamline the initial screening process by automatically extracting relevant candidate information, matching resumes against job requirements, calculating relevance scores and ranking candidates.
+It also supports exporting the screening results for efficient review and decision-making.

 ---